oracle/truffleruby/doc/contributor/how-to-guide.md

 -   [How to decide on what to change - ABI version or ABI check](#TruffleRubyhowtoguide-Howtodecideonwhattochange-ABIversionorABIcheck)
--   [How to choose where to add new specs - in TruffleRuby or in RubySpec repository](#TruffleRubyhowtoguide-Howtochoosewheretoaddnewspecs-inTruffleRubyorinRubySpecrepository)
+-   [How to choose where to add new specs - in TruffleRuby or in ruby/spec repository](#TruffleRubyhowtoguide-Howtochoosewheretoaddnewspecs-inTruffleRubyorinRubySpecrepository)
 -   [How to choose between Ruby and Java when implement a Ruby Core Library class method](#TruffleRubyhowtoguide-HowtochoosebetweenRubyandJavawhenimplementaRubyCoreLibraryclassmethod)
 -   [How to write specs for C API](#TruffleRubyhowtoguide-HowtowritespecsforCAPI)
--   [How to exclude/include a RubySpec/MRI test
+-   [How to exclude/include a spec/MRI test
     case](#TruffleRubyhowtoguide-Howtoexclude/includeaRubySpec/MRItestcase)
--   [How to tag slow RubySpec
+-   [How to tag slow ruby/spec
     tests](#TruffleRubyhowtoguide-HowtotagslowRubySpectests)
 -   [How to introduce a constant  in specs](#TruffleRubyhowtoguide-Howtointroduceaconstantinspecs)